Case Study: Imprinting Solutions for Direct Mail Printing

 • They are the first UK print business to invest in Fujifilm’s newly launched ApeosPro C810 toner press.

-• The decision to invest in the ApeosPro C810 was made after careful research and consultation with Fujifilm representatives.
+• The decision to invest in Fujifilm’s ApeosPro C810 Toner Press was made after careful research and consultation with Fujifilm representatives.

 • Emmerson Press plans to use the new toner press for a wide range of applications, particularly ultra-short run work with quick turnaround times.